Fearful & Feral Dog Rehabilitation

 Four previous fearful/feral hoarding case dogs, Alora, Brock, Jade, and Hawkeye, at adoption event hanging out with me. (above)

-Drawing from extensive hands-on experience in foster, rescue, client and shelter environments, I've honed in on what truly works in transforming fearful and feral dogs into happy, thriving companions.
-Training alone doesn't equate to trust – especially for dogs who have endured trauma from hoarding situations, abuse, or neglect, or those who were once street dogs or feral roamers.
-These dogs need more than just commands; they need compassionate guidance and unwavering support to overcome their fears.
+Drawing from extensive hands-on experience in foster, rescue, client, and shelter environments, I've honed in on what truly works in transforming fearful and feral dogs into happy, thriving companions.
+And it isn’t what you may think!
+Training alone doesn't equate to trust, especially for dogs who have endured trauma from hoarding situations, abuse, or neglect, or those who were once street dogs or feral roamers.
+These dogs need compassionate guidance and unwavering support in acting like a dog again.

 By working with me, you'll gain invaluable insights and techniques that transcend traditional training dogmas.
-What trainers, rescuers and parents learn from working with these resilient animals not only transforms the lives of fearful and feral dogs but also enhances their abilities to serve all their clients’ and dogs needs’ – including the more "typical" ones.
-From communication cues to trust-building techniques, the lessons fearful and feral dogs have taught me have personally empowered me to teach all dogs better, resulting in happier, more well-adjusted canine companion.
+What trainers, rescuers, and dog parents learn from working with these resilient animals not only transforms the lives of fearful and feral dogs but also enhances their abilities to serve all their clients’ and dog’s needs – including the more "typical" ones.
+From communication cues to trust-building techniques, the lessons fearful and feral dogs have taught me have personally empowered me to teach all dogs better, resulting in happier, more well-adjusted canine companions.

 Many fearful and feral dogs are failed by typical training practices of all methods and dogmas.
-I get called after people have not been unsuccessful in finding help for their dog.
-Many people feel quite hopeless when they contact me, thinking their dog cannot improve.
-I get the pleasure of reassuring them that indeed their dog can improve and I can teach them how.
+I get called after people have been unsuccessful in finding help for their dog, and may have hired a trainer who didn’t provide significant improvement.
+Many people feel hopeless when they contact me, thinking their dog cannot improve.
+I get the pleasure of reassuring them that indeed their dog can improve, and I can teach them how.

 The dogs I rehabilitate are thriving.
-They are not merely surviving, living in a small world and secluded to a house or yard.
-The dogs I work with live like normal dogs, going on walks and hikes, to pet stores and on vacations.
-They joyfully come when called, and enjoy affection from their people.
+They are not merely surviving by living in a small world and secluded in a house or yard.
+The dogs I work with live like normal dogs, going on walks and hikes, to pet stores, and on vacations.
+They joyfully come when called and enjoy affection from their people.

 How did I get into feral and fearful dog rehab?
-I live in New Mexico where there are thousands of free-roaming dogs that are on the feral and fearful spectrum.
-I was called in to a shelter help with a large hoarding case and I became fascinated by what these dogs can teach us and the creativity, empathy and awareness they require to help them, thus they provide an endless challenge.
-These dogs are truly inspirational and have taught me so much I owe it to them to spread the word of how to help them.
+I live in New Mexico, where there are thousands of free-roaming dogs that are on the feral and fearful spectrum.
+I was called in to a shelter to help with a large hoarding case and I became fascinated by what these dogs can teach us and the creativity, empathy, and awareness they require to help them.
+They provide an endless challenge and learning opportunities for me and become some of the best dogs on the planet.
+These dogs are truly inspirational and have taught me so much.
+I owe it to them to spread the word on how to help them.

 How your Fearful & Feral dogs can Thrive